AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 |image18|

- 7.6 At **Meshed Community Properties - Advanced Settings - Shared Secret** window, enter **Shared Secret** by copying **Pre-Shared Key** from the site2cloud configuration downloaded at Step 2.3.
+ 7.6 At the **Meshed Community Properties - Advanced Settings - Shared Secret** window, enter **Shared Secret** by copying the **Pre-Shared Key** from the site2cloud configuration downloaded at Step 2.3.

 |image19|

- 7.7 At **Meshed Community Properties - Advanced Settings - Advanced VPN Properties** window, enter the Phase1 and Phase2 parameters according to the site2cloud configuration downloaded at Step 2.3.
+ 7.7 At the **Meshed Community Properties - Advanced Settings - Advanced VPN Properties** window, enter the Phase1 and Phase2 parameters according to the site2cloud configuration downloaded at Step 2.3.

 |image20|

 8. Create Firewall Rule for VPN Traffic
 =======================================

- 8.1 At SmartDashboard window, select **Firewall** tab.
+ 8.1 At SmartDashboard window, select the **Firewall** tab.

  8.2 Select **Policy** to add a new rule.